-Serious talk about suicide does not create or increase risk; it can help to reduce it.
+Talking about suicide does not create or increase risk; it can help to reduce it.

-The set of short films below provide some advice on offering support to someone you're worried is suicidal.
-We also have some other resources you may find helpful.
+The set of short films below provide some advice on offering support to someone you're worried is suicidal and how to look after yourself while you do.

 Suicidal thoughts can be frightening and isolating, and it can be a source of relief to be able to talk about these thoughts and feelings.
 The booklet Suicide.. living with your thoughts from SAMH may be helpful.